words | Elaine Caetano

 Status anxiety is a common underlying contributor to the daily stresses of a modern existence, particularly relevant to Gibraltar.
 Our culture seems to endorse showing off, unlike in England by comparison.
 Out and about in town, my fine-tuned ear hears in exchanges amongst people “I am doing so well”, “I have done marvellously”, “My life is truly great”.
 Yet, when people open up in the safety of my clinic, they will admit that despite the happy and glamorous photos posted on social media, they are deeply unhappy and generally unsatisfied with their lives.
 Social order and, therefore, hierarchy is important in primates.
 But we would do well do avoid kidding ourselves of the value of material gain, especially when it is at the expense of our emotional wellbeing.

 A further problem with assessing our worth via a measure of socio-economic achievement is the fact that social mobility and meritocracy are ideals that hardly bear resemblance to the reality of socio-economic dynamics.
 We often judge individuals by what they have ‘made of themselves’, as if it was mostly down to our own efforts, where we ‘get to’ in life.
 We are told in school that we can become anything, that the world is now full of opportunity.
 Yet the word on the street is that “it’s not what you know but who you know”.
 And your family and surrounding environment will not only affect your attitude but most likely determine the opportunities for engaging your talents.
 Hence feeling bad about yourself because of where you live or how much you can spend on your next holiday is a waste of time.
 Most of us do the best we can with what we are given and delusions around what is realistically achievable often lead to unnecessary stress.
+You can also take kushiebites CBD oil to reduce anxiety.

 The unconscious can be explored for causes of further distress.
 Further to anxieties around survival, and relating within groups, we can look at more intimate relationships for causes of day-to-day and ongoing stress.
 Again, the wiring of our brains and nervous systems make contact essential to our wellbeing.
 Genuinely loving relationships and intimacy in general are healthy and maintaining these is good to help counteract or manage stress.